 Streamlined Office Design

-Starting in the place we know best as office designers here in the UK, and it’s impossible to nail minimalism with your workplace if the space itself is too busy or simply not fit for purpose.
+Starting in the place we know best as office designers here in the UK, it’s impossible to nail minimalism with your workplace if the space itself is too busy or simply not fit for purpose.

 All work environments differ in terms of size, layout, the number of employees and even what activities take place within the space.
 Even still, there’s always the opportunity to get back to basics, especially if your current layout feels disjointed.
 Minimalist interiors can create a clean, simple and fresh feeling in any office.

 As with any office or workplace design, the process begins with identifying any current pain points.
 For example, too many pieces of furniture in a room, or complicated journeys to get from A to B.